karino2/TeFWiki-Electron/README.md

 ### Initial setup

 Choose folder to store wiki markdown.
-For very beginning, create empty folder and choose it.
+For the very beginning, create an empty folder and choose it.

 # For development